Justice Systems Major (BS)

-As a justice systems major, you examine how the criminal law and institutions in law enforcement, courts, and corrections seek to provide justice.
+As a criminal justice studies major, you examine how criminal law and institutions in law enforcement, courts, and corrections seek to provide justice.
 You become better prepared to respond to one of the greatest concerns of society – the problem of crime and our system of justice.

 Preparation for Graduate/Professional School

-A justice systems degree prepares you for graduate and professional schools such as law school.
-Some notable schools our justice systems graduates are attending include:
+A criminal justice studies degree prepares you for graduate and professional schools such as law school.
+Some notable schools our graduates are attending include:

 Law School Pathways